fenago/automation-anywhere-course/lab_guides/md/Lab_4.md

 Lab 4: Overview of the Automation Anywhere Development Interface
 ===========================================================================================

-With all software development platforms, it is vital that you understand the development interface.
-This interface is where you convert logical steps into instructional steps.
-In the past, most programming languages used some form of scripting.
-This is where you write your code while adhering to a very specific structure.
-The structure is dependent on the programming language used.
-Development in Automation Anywhere varies from this standard.
-It doesn\'t involve writing instructions using scripts.
-The Automation Anywhere development interface allows the developer to drag and drop instructions.
-These instructions have properties and attributes that are configured to perform specific actions.

-In the previous lab, you got an overview of the **Control Room** interface.
-Hopefully, you feel confident in navigating the different sections of Automation Anywhere.
-As you have learned about setting up users and managing bots, you must be keen to learn about actually building bots.
-In this lab, you will learn about the development interface.
-We will take a close look at what functionality bots can perform, as well as how to deploy these actions.
-We will also look at the whole interface and what other tools are available to enhance and help with your bot development, including debugging and triggers.
-As well as the interface, we will also explore a number of basic programming techniques including variables, actions, and triggers.

 In this lab, we will cover the following topics:

 -   Bot development interface